 What started life as a 19th Century, stone-built barn has been lovingly converted into spectacular accommodation that would suit a large family or a group of friends.
 Solid oak pillars, timber framed walls and exposed beams give the cottage a wonderfully rustic feel, while the addition of modern facilities, such as a microwave and DVD player ensure that all the comforts of home are immediately at your disposal.

 Three bedrooms: 1 x double with en-suite shower, basin and WC, 1 x double, 1 x twin.
 Bathroom with bath, basin and WC.
 Ground floor basin and WC.
 Fitted kitchen.
 Large dining room.
 Spacious sitting room with woodburner and French windows to patio and garden.

 Gas central heating with woodburner.
-Gas cooker, microwave, fridge, freezer, washer/dryer, dishwasher, TV, video, DVD, stereo/CD.
+Gas cooker, microwave, fridge, freezer, washer/dryer, dishwasher, WiFi, TV, video, DVD, stereo/CD.
 Fuel and power inc. in rent.
 Fuel for woodburner available to be purchased locally.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off road parking for 2 cars.
 Bike storage.
 Well established garden with garden furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop and village pub with food 1 mile.
 Oldest licensed premises in Wales and restaurant 1.5 miles.
 Sea 4 miles.

 This property offers the following short breaks: